-Housing is also an issue for the Welsh government at the moment.
-The Abolition of the Right to Buy and Associated Rights Bill is now in Stage 3, and expected to pass soon.
-The Regulation of Registered Social Landlords Bill is a technical piece of legislation which reclassifies social landlords, and is still in Stage 1.
+Housing has been issue for the Welsh government in recent months.
+The Abolition of the Right to Buy and Associated Rights Bill (offsite link) became law on 24 January 2018.
+The Regulation of Registered Social Landlords Bill (offsite link) is a technical piece of legislation which reclassifies social landlords, and became law on 13 June 2018.

-In its Programme for Government the Welsh government committed to legislation "to protect local facilities, to prevent unnecessary closures and to help communities take ownership of community assets".
+In its Programme for Government (offsite link) the Welsh government committed to legislation "to protect local facilities, to prevent unnecessary closures and to help communities take ownership of community assets".

 We expect legislation to stop landlords and estate agents from charging unfair, up-front fees to tenants and prospective tenants in the private rented sector.

 Wales Act 2017: A piece of legislation in Westminster, which has now passed.
-Read the full text of the Wales Act.
+Read the full text of the Wales Act (offsite link).

 The current MEPs will continue to sit in the European Parliament until the UK leaves in March 2019.